mbloms/academy-git-101-backwards/excercises/basics.md

 bar
 ```

-Using the git log command now also only shows you the first 2 commits we made:
+Using the `git log` command now only shows you the first 2 commits we made:

 ```bash
 $ git log